Lance Barnard

 Barnard was born in Launceston, Tasmania, into a prominent political family; his father Claude Barnard was also a federal government minister.
 He was a timber worker, soldier and schoolteacher before entering politics himself.
 He was elected to the House of Representatives at the 1954 federal election, winning the seat of Bass that his father had lost five years earlier.
 Barnard was elected deputy to Gough Whitlam in 1967 and became deputy prime minister following the ALP's victory at the 1972 election.

 After an initial "duumvirate" in which he and Whitlam both held multiple portfolios, Barnard was appointed Minister for Defence.
 He subsequently oversaw the merger of several smaller departments into the Department of Defence.
 In 1974, Barnard lost the deputy leadership to Jim Cairns but remained in the defence portfolio.
 He resigned from parliament in 1975 to become ambassador to Norway, Finland and Sweden, triggering a by-election that resulted in the loss of his seat to the Liberal Party.

 Early life

-Barnard was born in Launceston, Tasmania, one of four children born to Herbert Claude Barnard and the former Martha Melva McKenzie.
-His father, a trade unionist and locomotive driver, was elected to parliament in 1934, and was a minister in the Chifley Government.
+Barnard was born on 1 May 1919 in Launceston, Tasmania.
+He was one of four children born to Herbert Claude Barnard and the former Martha Melva McKenzie.
+His father, a trade unionist and locomotive driver, was elected to parliament in 1934, and was a minister in the Chifley government.

-Barnard left school during the Great Depression and worked in a timberyard for a few years.
+Barnard attended Launceston Junior Technical School.
+He left school during the Great Depression and worked in a timberyard for a few years.
 He began training as a schoolteacher by attending night school.
 In 1940, Barnard enlisted in the Australian Army.
 He fought with the 9th Division in the Middle East and Africa, including in the Battle of El Alamein.
 His military service left him with a permanent hearing impairment.
-After returning to Australia in 1945, Barnard qualified as a schoolteacher and subsequently taught mathematics in various Tasmanian schools.
+After returning to Australia in 1945, Barnard qualified as a school teacher and subsequently taught mathematics in various Tasmanian schools.